Why OutRung makes you do the work (and why that's the whole point)

 Why not just make it one click?

 The effort you put into OutRung materialises as better job matches, stronger applications, and less wasted time applying to roles that were never right for you.
+If you want a clearer sense of how the draft reads for both humans and applicant tracking systems, that review step matters just as much as the initial draft.

 Practical tips if you’re getting started